-Fin-tech also has caused a disruption of the insurance industry from online policy handling, data protection, and providing insurances.
+Fin-tech also has caused a disruption in the insurance industry from online policy handling, data protection, and providing insurance.
 Robo-advising is another innovation that has disrupted the asset-management sector by providing algorithm-driven recommendations and computerized portfolio management which does demand human supervision.

 See the social media links below to know more about the author.